andyferris/TransposedVectors.jl/README.md

 * A vector times a transposed vector becomes a matrix (outer product)
 * We can perform right division of a transposed vector and a matrix

-There are a few other refinements, and work is in progress.
+There are a few other refinements, such as defining `norm` on transposed vectors, and disallowing strange `vector*matrix` operations for `1xn` matrices (one can now use `TransposedVector` for that).

 ## Discussion